Your brand, our product, Your future!

 Lower Prices / Higher Margins

-1. Control over your pivotal product, and that means over your business..
+Control over your pivotal product, and that means over your business.

-5. With Your exclusive brand you can, if you wish, enter the entire Out-of-Home market supply for, selling to stores, salons and spas and every other nook and cranny of the market.
+With YOUR exclusive brand you can, if you wish, enter the entire Out-of-Home market supply for, selling to stores, salons and spas and every other nook and cranny of the market.

-“An analysis of the past three U.S. recessions indicates that store brands ( AKA Private Label) make sales gains during times of economic weakness, but only hold onto these increases when high quality standards are maintained,” the PLMA executive said.
+“An analysis of the past three U.S. recessions indicates that store brands (otherwise know as Private Label) make sales gains during times of economic weakness, but only hold onto these increases when high quality standards are maintained,” the PLMA executive said.
 In the 2001-2003 recession, private label’s unit market share climbed from 20.0% to 21.3%.
 In the 1990-1991 recession, unit share for retailer brands moved up from 17.6% to 20.0%.
-“In both of those economic downturns consumers tried store brands, liked them and stayed with them even after the economy improved, he explained.
-Info provided from www.plma.com
+“In both of those economic downturns consumers tried store brands, liked them and stayed with them even after the economy improved, he explained.”
+Ref: www.plma.com.

 For more information on private label and the benefits to utilizing Pure Colors Inc as your choice to creating your brand please don’t hesitate to contact a sales representative who will further assist you.

 Pure Colors Inc. provides Private Labeling for our complete product line.
 Contact us via email email@example.com or call (303) 688-8310 for additional information regarding our Private Labeling Program.